reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Axioms.md

 	- Parisomony (Occam's Razor)
 	- Explanatory
 - Inductive
-    - Past -> Future
+	- Is/Past -> Will be
 	- Observed -> Unobserved
 - Constructive
-    - Modal
-    - Counterfactual
-    - Probabilistic
+	- Is/Past -> Could be
-    - Causation
+	- Is/Past -> Likely
+	- Is/Past -> Caused by
 - Normative
+	- Is -> Ought
 	- Goals -> Reasons
 	- Future Reasons -> Current Reasons
 	- Others' Reasons -> Agent's Reasons